MihaiDavid05/COVID-Impact-Visualizer/README.md

 ### Related work

+We analysed the following projects and related work to get insights and ideas for our project:
 - [COVID Visualizer](https://www.covidvisualizer.com)
 - [Then and now: visualizing COVID-19’s impact on air traffic](https://www.flightradar24.com/blog/then-and-now-visualizing-covid-19s-impact-on-air-traffic/)
 - [Analysis on Impact of Covid on Employment](https://www.kaggle.com/code/zusmani/analysis-on-impact-of-covid-on-employment)
 - [D3.js Geographic Bounding Boxes](https://www.jasondavies.com/maps/bounds/)
 - [D3.js Connection map](https://d3-graph-gallery.com/connectionmap.html)

+The COVID Visualizer, which displays COVID cases and deaths on an interactive 3D globe, is the primary inspiration for our work.
+While the dataset for flights in Europe lacks data to build a connection map, this type of visualization would be a valuable addition in case we acquire supplementary data.
+Additionally, the notebook analyzing the impact of COVID on employment provides a practical starting point for our analysis.

 To the best of our knowledge, our approach is original because it combines multiple datasets to provide a comprehensive understanding of the pandemic's impact on society.
 We will use interactive data visualizations to engage viewers and enable them to understand the scale and complexity of the pandemic's impact.